 - Preheat your oven to 350 degrees.
 Spray a 9 by 13 inch pan with cooking spray and set aside.

-- In a large bowl mix together the yellow cake mix, the can of mandarin oranges, the eggs and the vegetable oil.
+- In a large bowl, with a hand mixer or a spoon, mix together the yellow cake mix, the can of mandarin oranges, the eggs and the vegetable oil.
 Pour into the prepare pan.
 Bake for 40 minutes or until a toothpick inserted in the center comes out with just a few crumbs, being careful not to over bake.

 - Let the cake completely cool.